Skip to content

 Terminal

-hermes config edit
+hermes config set model openrouter/anthropic/claude-sonnet-4-6

 Terminal